finite-automaton/react-data-debugger/README.md

 *Note*: The options are not global and must be specified per debugger

 ## Additional Info

+You can use the Debugger as man times as desired within a component to debug different data.

+It can be handy to call the debugger with the same data to examine differences in steps over time (diffing).

 Each debugger is rendered in its own shadow dom, avoiding css clashes.